bterwijn/invocation_tree/README.md

 - **tree.ignore_calls** : set()
   - set of all functions names that are not shown in the tree, including its children
 - **tree.fontname** : str
-  - the font used in the graph, default 'Courier' (as widely available monospace).
+  - the font used in the graph, default 'Times-Roman' (widely available on the web)
 - **tree.fontsize** : str
-  - the font size used in the graph, default '14'.
+  - the font size used in the graph, default '14'

 # Troubleshooting #
 - Adobe Acrobat Reader [doesn't refresh a PDF file](https://community.adobe.com/t5/acrobat-reader-discussions/reload-refresh-pdfs/td-p/9632292) when it changes on disk and blocks updates which results in an `Could not open 'tree.pdf' for writing : Permission denied` error.
 One solution is to install a PDF reader that does refresh ([SumatraPDF](https://www.sumatrapdfreader.org/), [Okular](https://okular.kde.org/),  ...) and set it as the default PDF reader.
 Another solution is to `render()` the graph to a different output format.